Albert de Gondi: Eclipsed

 After having held the office of first gentleman of the chamber for 15 years, he was obliged to surrender it in 1581, so that the king's favourite Anne de Joyeuse could assume the role.
 Upon the death of Alençon in 1584, the prince willed Cambrai to the king.
 Henri in turn offered the city to his mother who accepted.
 Retz was sent to negotiate with the Spanish leader Parma who angrily demanded the city back.
 Parma was ill-inclined to go to war over Cambrai and a truce was agreed in December 1584.

 When the king proposed in 1587, that he would meet the invading German army personally, Retz was among those councillors who virulently opposed such a plan, however he was unable to convince the king.

 While the estates of Blois met in 1588, it was a ligue dominated body.
 Retz paid them little mind, like many of the politiques around Henri he was more interested in the duels of court than the legal wranglings of the estates.
 Retz also patronised the Académie du Palais which undertook philosophical debates during this time.

 Reign of Henri IV

 After the death of François d'O in 1594, his role in the conseil des finances was assumed by a collaboration of important nobles, among them Retz.
 As a body they attempted every fiscal mechanism they could conceive of in hopes of getting out of the massive deficit the regime was in by this point.

+Assembly of Notables

+In November 1596, the king convoked an Assembly of Notables at Rouen.
+Their purpose was to consider several proposals to alleviate the financial hardship the kingdom was experiencing.
+One package was prepared by the king's minister the baron de Rosny and proposed various quick expedients to secure a cash flow, the other was devised by Bellièvre, and was constituted of a wide scale austerity program, with large restructuring of France's finances.
+To lead the discussions of the notables in considering these proposals matters were divided into three chambers which were led by Retz, the duc de Montpensier and Marshal Matignon respectively.

+In the end, the notables agreed to the establishment of a new tax, known as the pancarte which appropriated 1/20th of the revenue of goods, and a year long suspension of royal wages among other resolutions.